Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets: Results and discussions on model estimation and goodness of fit for LOB volume profiles

-The GPD family utilize a Peaks Over Threshold preparation of the data, with a translation by a threshold corresponding to the 80th percentile of the data see discussion in \citet{embrechts1999extreme} for the location ($\mu$) parameter.
-The features obtained under the GPD model are consistent with the findings discussed for the $\alpha$-Stable and GEV models.
-In particular the prevalence for the heavy tailed attributes remain, as does the interesting features of the increased extreme intraday volume activities resulting in heavy tailed attributes appearing for the BOBL as observed in the GEV and $\alpha$-Stable fits.
+The generalized Pareto distribution family utilize a peaks over threshold preparation of the data, with a translation by a threshold corresponding to the 80th percentile of the data (the location ($\mu$) parameter), see discussion in \citet{embrechts1999extreme}.
+The features observed under the generalized pareto distribution model are consistent with the findings discussed for the $\alpha$-stable and generalized extreme value models.
+In particular the prevalence for the heavy tailed attributes remain, as does the interesting features of the increased extreme intra-day volume activities resulting in heavy tailed attributes appearing for the BOBL, as observed in the generalized extreme value and $\alpha$-stable fits.

-The scale parameter, $\sigma$ for the GPD distribution, using the MLE method for estimation, shows some structural shifts for 5YTN and SP500 around the same time period as the structural shifts observed in the $\alpha$-Stable distribution.
-A detailed summary of the results for the intraday estimation of the GPD model per trading day of 2010 are presented for the MLE, Pickands and Empirical Percentile Methods approaches for all assets in the Technical \ref{EstimationResultsAdditional5YrTNOTE} - Technical \ref{EstimationResultsAdditionalSILVER}.
+The scale parameter, $\sigma$ for the generalized Pareto distribution distribution, using the MLE method for estimation, shows some structural shifts for 5YTN and SP500 around the same time period as the structural shifts observed in the $\alpha$-stable distribution.